Cranium Command: Production

-In May 1989, director Jerry Rees was approached by Peter Schneider, (at the time) president of Walt Disney Feature Animation, to speak with several Disney brass members including Eisner, Jeffrey Katzenberg, Marty Sklar and Tom Fitzgerald.
+In May 1989, director Jerry Rees was approached by Peter Schneider, then-president of Walt Disney Feature Animation, to speak with several Disney brass members including Eisner, Jeffrey Katzenberg, Marty Sklar and Tom Fitzgerald.
 They all unanimously loathed Colossal Pictures' take on "Cranium Command" and sought him out to fix it.
 After a brief review, Rees cited the various issues and recommended that the project be rewritten from scratch.
 The executives gave Rees full creative freedom aside from needing to keep General Knowledge and the overall stress-management theme, per the sponsor's request.
-Unfortunately they only had five months to complete the project, as they had to reach the October deadline.
+They had five months to complete the project, as they had to reach the October deadline.

 Animation

 Rees rounded up as many animators from Feature Animation as he could, including Gary Trousdale, Kirk Wise and Tom Sito.
 The latter three along with Rees crafted an entirely new storyline in under a week with Jenny Tripp penning the script.
 One of the largest changes was the personality of General Knowledge, now based on R. Lee Ermey's character from Full Metal Jacket.
 Per Wise, "We thought it would be funny if the character who was supposed to teach you how to manage your stress screamed at you incessantly like a psychotic drill sergeant."
 They also changed the pilot's name from Captain Cortex to Buzzy, a bumbling young recruit.
 Rob Minkoff was slated to direct the animated preshow as Rees needed to focus on the live-action heavy main show, but dropped out to take over the Roger Rabbit short "Roller Coaster Rabbit".
-Schneider desperately asked the unproven Trousdale and Wise duo to step in as directors.
-Wise claims, "Saying "yes" turned out to be the smartest thing Gary and I ever did."
+Schneider asked Trousdale and Wise duo to step in as directors.
+Wise said, "Saying 'yes' turned out to be the smartest thing Gary and I ever did."
 In addition, the pre-show of "Cranium Command" was the very last project at Disney Feature Animation to be traditionally inked and painted on cels.